Evelyn

 Notable People Named Evelyn

-Edythe Evelyn Gandy was the first woman elected to a statewide constitutional office in Mississippi and served as Lieutenant Governor of Mississippi from 1976 to 1980.
+Edythe Evelyn Gandy was an American attorney and Democratic politician who became the first woman elected to a statewide constitutional office in Mississippi and served as lieutenant governor from 1976 to 1980.

-Evelyn Glennie - Dame Evelyn Elizabeth Annie Glennie is a Scottish percussionist and was awarded the Polar Music Prize in 2015.
+Evelyn Glennie is a Scottish percussionist and a 2015 Polar Music Prize laureate.

-Evelyn Cavendish, Duchess of Devonshire - Evelyn Emily Mary Cavendish, Duchess of Devonshire, was a prominent figure who oversaw the reorganization of the Devonshire estates and presided over several English houses and an Irish castle.
+Evelyn Cavendish, Duchess of Devonshire - Evelyn Emily Mary Cavendish, daughter of statesman Henry Petty-Fitzmaurice and wife of Victor Cavendish, became Duchess of Devonshire in 1908 and reorganized the Devonshire estates, overseeing four English houses and an Irish castle.

-Evelyn Venable was an American actress known for her role in Death Takes a Holiday and as the voice and model for the Blue Fairy in Disney's Pinocchio.
+Evelyn Venable was an American actress of the 1930s and 1940s, best known as Grazia in Death Takes a Holiday, the voice and model of the Blue Fairy in the Disney film Pinocchio, and a possible inspiration for the Columbia Pictures logo.

-Evelyn Florence Terhune was an American fencer and fencing coach who competed in the 1960 Summer Olympics and served as the head coach of the women's fencing team at Fairleigh Dickinson University.
+Evelyn Florence Terhune was an American foil fencer who competed in individual and team foil at the 1960 Summer Olympics and later served as the longtime head coach of the Fairleigh Dickinson University women's fencing team.

-Evelyn Ida Morris, also known as Pikelet, is a non-binary musician from Melbourne, Australia, who prefers to use "they/them/their" pronouns.
+Evelyn Ida Morris, also known as Pikelet, is a nonbinary Australian musician from the outer suburbs of Melbourne who uses they them pronouns.

 Elena Torres